-This new network is called the General and Adolescent Paediatric Research Collaborative - UK and Ireland and is known by the acronym GAPR-UKI.
+This network is called the General and Adolescent Paediatric Research network in the UK and Ireland and is known by the acronym GAPRUKI.
 In developed countries the majority of secondary care of children and young people (CYP) occurs in ‘General and Adolescent’ Paediatric units.
 In fact in the UK there is an estimate that 80% of all paediatrics is conducted by General Paediatricians.
 Much of the care conducted in these busy units has a poor evidence base and is often under-researched.
 Some common examples include the use of paracetamol and ibuprofen for fever, the management of chronic fatigue syndrome, the treatment and investigation of sepsis in babies, the management of asthma, the treatment of chronic constipation and the treatment and investigation of urinary tract infections.

 General Paediatric research is challenging for a number of reasons:

 1. Serious outcomes and adverse events are rare.